 Lake View Commons is home to El Dorado Beach.
 This is the place to be when you want to take in some magnificent views of Lake Tahoe.
 On its south shore, you can find an approved access point to the amazing Lake Tahoe Water Trail.

-Travelers get to spend time relishing in the magnificent views of the lake and all its splendor.
+Travelers get to relish in the magnificent views of the lake and all its splendor.
 On top of that, you can sunbathe, swim, paddle boat, boat, and kayak.
 There are picnic sites, tables, BBQ spots, restrooms, and a parking lot.

 See Related: Best Lakes in California